egosv/CSSC2023_Parallel-HPC-R_Workshop/README.md

-# CSSC2023_Parallel-HPC-R_Workshop
+# A primer to parallel and high-performance computing in R

-Materials for workshop presented at the Canadian Statistics Student Conference 2023
+Materials for workshop presented at the Canadian Statistics Student Conference 2023 at Carleton University, Ottawa on May 27, 2023.